What to Do in a Dental Emergency

-When you experience a dental problem or oral injury, it's important to know if you need emergency dental care and if your dental plan covers you.
+When you experience dental pain, it’s important to know if you need emergency dental care and if your dental insurance plan covers you.
 Not all dental problems are emergencies.
 A tooth falling out, a toothache, a chipped tooth, or pain from a dental crown could be serious dental problems, but not necessarily emergencies, so it's best to consider your options in advance.

 Are toothaches considered dental emergencies?